Southeast African cheetah: Enemies and competitors

 Like other cheetahs, they are threatened and outranked by larger predators in their area.
-They are threatened by lions and spotted hyenas as they can steal their carcasses.
-The cheetahs would surrender their meals to spotted hyenas.
-However, coalitions of male adult cheetahs can chase predators away, and a single cheetah can chase jackals and a lone wild dog away.
+They are threatened by lions, leopards, painted dogs, and hyenas as they can steal their carcasses and kill them if given the chance.
+The cheetahs surrender their meals to spotted hyenas.
+However, coalitions of male adult cheetahs can chase predators away, and a single cheetah can chase jackals and lone wild dogs away.

 Threats

 The Southern cheetah is a vulnerable subspecies, due to poaching, habitat loss, and lack of prey.
 Indiscriminate capture and removal of wild cheetahs in southern Africa continue to threaten the survival of this species, as it may reduce the genetic diversity in the wild and they breed poorly in captivity.
 Its survival is also threatened by inbreeding.
 In Botswana, the cheetahs are mostly threatened by habitat changes.

 The cheetah was also highly threatened by hunting and range loss.
 In early 1930s, the cheetahs were hunted down and almost went extinct in South Africa.
 Therefore, it has lost most of its range, mostly in South Africa and Mozambique.
 Only a few dozen of them live in the southern part of Mozambique.
 It also disappeared from many regions of South Africa, only living in the northern and northeastern parts of the country.

 During the 1970s, 9,500 cheetahs were killed in Namibian farmlands.
 As a protected species in Namibia, people are allowed to remove Namibian cheetahs only if they pose a threat to livestock or human life.
 Unfortunately, farmers might capture Namibian cheetahs, often removing or killing those that have not taken any livestock.
 About 90% of the Namibian cheetah population live on farmlands.

 In Botswana, the cheetah is protected under the Conserved Animal legislation since 1968, which strictly limits hunting and capture.
 Before then, the decline of suitable prey caused the cheetahs to feed on livestock.
 About 50 cheetah were previously hunted down by tribesmen each year to protect livestock.

 Limited international trade in live animals and skins is permitted from Namibia, Zimbabwe, and Botswana.